Fall 2020 High School Original Credit Briefing Page

 As a distance learning provider, MTDA has no role in the administration of Advanced Placement exams.
 We will do our best to assist, but exam administration happens in face-to-face environments and not online.

-FOR SCHOOLS THAT ARE ALREADY REGISTERED TO OFFER AP EXAMS: In addition to the early fall deadline, the process for ordering exams has changed for AP students.
+FOR SCHOOLS THAT ARE ALREADY REGISTERED TO OFFER AP EXAMS: In addition to the earlier fall deadline, the process for ordering exams changed for students Fall 2019.
 You need to create “exam only” sections for your MTDA AP students, and then order exams for that particular section.
 Otherwise, the process is the same for your local students.

 FOR SCHOOLS THAT ARE NOT REGISTERED TO OFFER AP EXAMS, your options are to register to do so, or, work with a neighboring district that offers AP testing.
 With new, short deadlines this year, we recommend that you start the process today to determine the best setup for your MTDA AP students.